Email Filtering at Middlebury

 Important: Items in the Junk Mail folder are automatically deleted after 30 days and cannot be recovered.

-Outlook's Junk Mail settings enable you to safelist and block senders of bulk email, according to your needs.
+Outlook's Junk Mail settings enable you to safelist or block senders of bulk email, according to your needs.

 How to Adjust Your Outlook Junk Mail Settings

-You can control which messages you see by adjusting your junk mail settings.
+You can control which messages you see (assuming they make it past the initial system-wide checks) by adjusting your junk mail settings.
 The links below contain instructions for the commonly-used email clients at Middlebury:

 NOTE: Your personal junk mail settings are only applied after messages have successfully passed tests that may send them to Quarantine.